Richardaeld/Fat_Racoon_Kitchen/README.md

 # Bugs and Other Problems
 ## Previous Bugs
-+ A recipe page would return an error page if refreshed.
++ A recipe page would redirect to an error page if refreshed.
     + Caused by:
         + A user refreshing the recipe page after changing the recipes favorite status.
     + Fix:
         + Created a Python function, `check_for_dups`, to check boolean status of favorite (even in refresh).
-        + Now instead of returning an error page it changes the favorite status of the recipe.
+        + Now instead of redirecting to an error page it changes the favorite status of the recipe.
 + Flask was generating a 504 gateway timeout error.
     + Caused by:
         + A `while` loop not breaking correctly.
     + Fix:
         + Added a missing `len()` function.
 This changed a string value into a comparable int value.
-+ Carousel would post incorrect amount of index cards the on screen.
++ Carousel would post an incorrect amount of index cards the on screen.
     + Caused by:
         + Changing screen width or resolution size.
     + Fix: